AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 Now that we have a basic grid with some data, let's configure the grid using Column Properties.
 Use Column Properties to configure a wide range of features; check out the [Columns documentation](https://dash.plotly.com/dash-ag-grid/column-definitions) for a complete list of options.

-Add Column Properties to enable/disable column-specific features in one or more columns.
+Add Column Properties to enable or disable column-specific features in one or more columns.
 Try this by setting`filter=True` in the "mission" column.

 ```python
 columnDefs=[